How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 Ideal range: 15–20°C (59–68°F).
 Room temperature is your sweet spot.
 Avoid storing pouches near radiators, heaters, direct sunlight, or in warm cupboards above the stove.

 Why it matters: Heat accelerates flavour degradation and can dry out the filling.
 Warm storage can reduce shelf life by weeks or even months.
+If your pouches already taste off, it may also be worth checking whether common side effects like reduced sensation are caused by storage rather than the product itself.

 Where to store: A cool cupboard, pantry shelf, or bedroom drawer works perfectly.
 Avoid kitchens with temperature fluctuations.